elemel/fungeoneer/docs/chapters/02/as-above-so-below.md

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.

+In dungeons with multiple levels, coordinates are shown as `(x, y, z)`, where `z` increases downward.
+The origin is still at the first symbol on the map, in the northwest corner of the top level.

 ```
 {{ problem.example_log }}
 ```